fbradasc/vim-utils/README.md

-  tabmenu         : show the open tabs in a gui menu tab-multi-diff  : allow to open a new tab on a new diff mb              : mark buffers
+  tabmenu         : show the open tabs in a gui menu tab-multi-diff  : allow to open a new tab on a new diff mb              : mark buffers arduino_menu    : add a gui menu with shortcuts to vim-arduino commands